catsby/mmcgrana.github.com/_posts/2012-09-25-getting-started-with-go-on-heroku.markdown

        http://ancient-temple-243.herokuapp.com deployed to Heroku
 {% endhighlight %}

-Your app should be up an running.
+Your app should be up and running.
 Visit it with:

 {% highlight console %}
 $ heroku open